unc-csxl/orientation/angular/resolvers.md

 By convention standards, Angular Resolvers exist in their own TypeScript files with the name `feature.resolver.ts` - often bundled together in the same folder of the feature you are working on.
 For example, all of the resolvers for the "organizations" feature are in the `organizations/` directory and in the file `organization.resolver.ts`.

 Once in your file, you can begin to add Resolvers!
-Resolvers defined by the `ResolveFn` class.
+Resolvers are defined by the `ResolveFn` class.
 The `ResolveFn` object is defined in Angular as the following:

 ```ts
 export declare type ResolveFn<T> = (route: ActivatedRouteSnapshot, state: RouterStateSnapshot) => Observable<T> | Promise<T> | T;